catchpriyansh/CE310/index.md

 - **20%** of your grade will be determined by tutorials, assignments and quizzes.

 - **15%** of your grade will be determined by a term project.
-Term project will include 05-page paper submission and a presentation.
+Term project will include 2-3 page paper submission and a presentation.
 More information on term paper will be provided later in class.

 - **40%** of your grade will be determined by a final exam.